 - High School Diploma/GED

-- MATH-0955 Beginning Algebra or MATH-0990 Math Literacy for College Students or appropriate score on Math Placement Test
+- MATH-0955 Beginning Algebra or MATH-0990 Math Literacy for College Students or qualified Math placement.

 - GPA required: 2.00